nicocardiel/ucmima/docs/index.rst

 ==================================

-**ucmima** is a simple Fortran 77 program written by N. Cardiel (cardiel@ucm.es) to display FITS images and perform basic measurements.
+**ucmima** is a simple Fortran 77 program written by N. Cardiel (cardiel@ucm.es) with the help of Sergio Pascual (sergiopr@ucm.es) to display FITS images and perform basic measurements.

 .. image:: images/ucmima_c1.jpg
    :width: 100%